Oceanía metro station: Other

 Two unrelated fake bomb threat incidents have occurred at Oceanía station.
 The first was in 1994 and was attributed to the Zapatista Army of National Liberation; the second was unattributed and happened on 7 May 2015.
 After the collapse of the elevated railway near Olivos station on Line 12 in May 2021, users reported the structural damage to other elevated stations, including Oceanía station.
 Mayor of Mexico City, Claudia Sheinbaum, said that the reports would be examined accordingly.

+On 6 June 2023, the station master died on the Line B tracks while performing track-switching work.
+While he was walking from one track to another, he stepped on a platform that broke.
+When he fell, he hit his head on a track, possibly the third rail.
+It was not disclosed whether he died from electrocution or from the impact.
+System personnel reported the poor condition of the platform since 2022.